Tax advantages of keeping land in your family

 Some land protection methods that may help you:

-• Establish a trust. - Various types are available, including a charitable remainder trust, from which you receive a guaranteed income.
+- Establish a trust.
+Various types are available, including a Charitable Remainder Trust, from which you are guaranteed income.

 Land conservation was given a boost with the passage of the Taxpayer Relief Act of 1997.
-The law allows up to 40% of a property’s value to be exempt from estate taxes if the land is protected by a conservation easement.
+The law under Section 2031(c) allows up to 40% of a property’s value to be exempt from estate taxes if the land is protected by a conservation easement.

-To qualify, the parcel must be within 25 miles of a "metropolitan statistical area," making some of the ASLPT’s coverage area eligible.
-The decedent or a family member must have owned the property for three years prior to death.
-The exclusion is subject to several additional requirements and is capped at $200,000 in 1999 but increases to $500,000 by 2002.
+To qualify, the decedent or a family member must have owned the property for three years prior to death.
+The exclusion is subject to several additional requirements and is capped at $500,000, regardless of where the land is located.
+Previously, the exclusion was limited to land within 25 miles of a metropolitan area, a national park, or a federal wilderness.

 The provision allows heirs to place conservation easements on inherited land after the landowner’s death.
 This enables your heirs to qualify for the exemption and avoid paying higher estate taxes.